 Nancy Alexander, an Alabama Extension 4-H specialist said the recipients will use the scholarships in their post-secondary education.

 “The scholarships can be used for any post-secondary education, whether that is attending community college, trade school or a university,” Alexander said.
 “Payment for tuition and fees will be made from the Alabama 4-H Foundation directly to the student’s post-secondary institution to be used in the 2020-21 academic year.”

 Applications are now being accepted via 4HOnline at www.4honline.com.
 Completed applications are due online by March 1.
 As part of the application process, students must submit a resume, letter of recommendation and their 4-H story titled How Alabama 4-H Has Changed My Life.
 These requirements must meet the following guidelines:

-- Double-space the 4-H story and don’t exceed 500 words.
-Use Arial or Times New Roman 12–point font and one-inch margins.
+- Limit the 4-H story to 500 words or less.
+Also, double space the text, use Arial or Times New Roman 12–point font and have one-inch margins.